 If you’re looking for a special breakfast, look no further than these buttermilk blueberry waffles.
 The waffle batter is perfectly balanced with enough sweetness and tang from the buttermilk.
+Blueberries are added right into the batter for a treat.

-Table of contents
+Table of Contents

 - large bowl

-Step One: Make the batter
+Step One: Make the Batter

-Before you start mixing, preheat your waffle iron and spray it with non stick spray.
+Before you start mixing, preheat your waffle iron and spray it with non-stick spray.
 Be generous to avoid any blueberries stuck to the surface.
 If you want to serve the waffles hot all at once, preheat your oven to 200 degrees to hold the cooked waffles.

 You can make these two ways: the first way is to mix the dry ingredients in one bowl, the wet ingredients in another bowl, and then combine them.
-The next choice is to simply mix the dry ingredients in a large bowl and put the wet ingredients on top.
-Either way works just fine.

-When you stir the waffle batter, it will be thick and there may be some lumps.
+When you stir the waffle batter, it will be thick, and there may be some lumps.
 That’s okay!
 As long as there are no dry spots of flour visible, you’ve mixed enough.

 When the batter is the right consistency, go ahead and add in the blueberries and stir very gently.

-Step Two: Cook the waffles
+Step Two: Cook the Waffles

 As you finish the waffles, place them on a cooling rack over a baking sheet and pop them in the warm oven.
 This will keep them warm and crisp while you cook the rest.